EPIC Advisory Board

 Professor Kang's teaching and research interests include civil procedure, race, and communications.
 On race, he has focused on the nexus between implicit bias and the law, with the goal of advancing a "behavioral realism" in legal analysis.
 He regularly collaborates with leading experimental social psychologists on wide-ranging scholarly, educational, and advocacy projects.
 He also lectures broadly to lawyers, judges, government agencies, and corporations about implicit bias and what we might do about them.

-Len Kennedy, Senior Advisor, Neustar, Inc.
+Len Kennedy, Senior Consultant, Telecommunications, Information, and Financial Services, Neustar, Inc.